 Advanced and intermediate students are required to compose a project plan the first day of a project cycle.
 Projects usually last two weeks.
-The plan consists of a title, description, time line and an annotated resources list.
+The plan consists of a title, description, time line, skills list, and an annotated resources list.
 The criteria necessary for a satisfactory plan are detailed below.
-Mr. Le Duc gives 10 points credit for a well composed project plan.
+Mr. Le Duc gives 24 points credit for a well composed and completed project plan.

 Title - 1 point